w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 - Future needs must be foreseen in advance

 # Common Problems in Data Collection

-The business process produces huge amounts of data

-- It is almost impossible to acquire all the data
-- Also, physical limitations when the data stream is bigger than the storing capacity
-- Usually, it is necessary to choose which ones to store

 Sometimes companies have a lot of "old" data in their databases or information systems: